DuncanRae/PhishCounter/README.md

 ```
 ### 6. Create the public DNS record

 Log into your DNS provider and create an A record for the URL you're going to use. eg. secure-logon-page.12345678.xyz pointing to the current public IP address of your instance.
-If this isn't corrent, the next step will throw an error as Let's Encrypt won't be able to connect to your site.
+If this isn't correct, the next step will throw an error as Let's Encrypt won't be able to connect to your site.

 ### 7. Obtain an SSL Certificate from Let’s Encrypt